Reckoning (Justified): Plot

 A shaken Raylan (Timothy Olyphant) arrives at Helen's house as forensics take her body.
 Meanwhile, Boyd (Walton Goggins) is serving breakfast to his crew when Ava (Joelle Carter) notifies him of Helen's death.
 Boyd knows that Arlo's limp identified him in the robbery.

 Raylan finds Arlo (Raymond J. Barry) loading a shotgun, intending to take revenge against the Bennetts, deducing Dickie (Jeremy Davies) killed her.
 Arlo blames Raylan for Helen's death as he killed Coover Bennett, although Arlo hides the fact that he prompted Dickie and his crew to attack.
-Raylan questions Mags (Margo Martindale) about Dickie's location, as Arlo will likely kill him if he gets first.
+Raylan questions Mags (Margo Martindale) about Dickie's location, as Arlo will likely kill him if he gets to him first.
 Mags says nothing but confesses that she cut off Dickie from her operations.
 After Raylan leaves due to a tip regarding Arlo, Mags calls Doyle (Joseph Lyle Taylor) about the escalating problem.

 Raylan finds Arlo in Dickie's RV and both talk about Helen before Raylan arrests Arlo for breaking in and gun possession.
 Arlo tries to buy his exit by detailing Dickie's possible location but Raylan has him jailed anyway.
-Mags and Doyle find Dickie at a cabin and Mags hit him for his actions, which could repercussions for their activities.
+Mags and Doyle find Dickie at a cabin and Mags hits him for his actions, which could have repercussions for their activities.
 But Dickie explains that he has a plan to get themselves out of Raylan's track: his plan involves Doyle killing Dickie's associate Jed Berwind (Richard Speight Jr.) for "resisting arrest" and avoid Raylan from finding their connections.
 Doyle visits Jed that night but Raylan unexpectedly arrives and forces Doyle to leave.
 Raylan promises Jed protection for him and his family for his testimony.
 Jed confesses that Dickie killed Helen as he was there but is unsure of Dickie's location.
 He also tells Raylan that Arlo and Boyd cooperated to steal Dickie's marijuana business.